 A woman’s monthly cycle is particularly intricate because it is designed to prepare for and potentially support a healthy pregnancy each month.
 Each cycle, many different hormones work together to accomplish this, but the key players are the follicle-stimulating hormone (FSH), estrogen, the luteinizing hormone (LH), and progesterone.

 In a healthy cycle, the brain registers low levels of reproductive hormones during the first days of the period.
 This causes the pituitary gland, which is a part of the endocrine system that sits at the base of the brain, to release FSH.
 FSH is like the messenger that tells the ovaries that it is time to start maturing eggs and producing estrogen.
 Estrogen also starts to build up the uterine lining.

 When the ovaries produce enough estrogen, the pituitary gland sends another messenger in the form of LH.
-LH triggers one of the maturing eggs in the ovary to be released.
-This is ovulation.
+LH triggers one of the maturing eggs in the follicle, within the ovary, to be released.
+This moment of release is called ovulation.

 Once ovulation occurs, the follicle that released the egg, now called the corpus luteum, begins to produce progesterone.
 This causes estrogen levels to drop, and progesterone becomes the dominant hormone of the second half of the cycle, known as the luteal phase.
 This phase of the cycle lasts 9 to 18 days, and ends when the corpus luteum dies and stops producing progesterone.
 The drop in progesterone causes the uterine lining to shed, resulting in a period and the starting of a new cycle.

 If an egg is fertilized, the corpus luteum receives a signal from the body and continues to produce progesterone in order to support the pregnancy.